19hours/sg-statutes/Acts/Banking Act.md

 (a) not later than 3 months after the close of its financial year or within such longer period as the Authority may on application of the bank approve —

+(i) in the case of —

+(A) a bank incorporated in Singapore, a copy of its latest audited financial statements as may be required to be laid at its annual general meeting under section 201 of the Companies Act (Cap.
+50); or

-(i) a copy of its latest audited annual balance-sheet and profit and loss account together with any notes thereon;
+(B) a bank incorporated outside Singapore, a copy of its latest audited annual balance-sheet and profit and loss account together with any notes thereon;

+[Act 35 of 2014 wef 01/07/2015]

 (ii) a copy of the report of the auditors of the bank;